RichardLitt/octobuild/index.md

 Post your project as a [GitHub issue](https://github.com/RichardLitt/octobuild/issues/new).

-Once one of us mark it as a project it'll appear here automagically.
+Once one of us mark it as a project, it'll appear here automagically.

+## Participants

+_Who will be first to post?_

 ## If you want email updates sometimes